Robustness in the Optimization of Risk Measures: Discussions and remarks

 There are extensive discussions on the robustness of VaR and ES (although not in the context of optimization of this paper), and it may be fair to keep a balanced view.
-One important issue on the robustness of ES is the difficulty arising from perturbations which yield probability distributions that may have infinite first moment; this is why in our analysis, ES is not robust with respect to optimization when the perturbation (uncertainty) to the underlying probability model is measured by the Prokhorov metric $\pi_P$.
+One important issue on the robustness of ES is the difficulty arising from perturbations which yield probability distributions that may have infinite first moment; this is why in Corollary \ref{cor:ES}, the robustness of ES with respect to $\pi_n^q$ requires a condition on the growth rate of $v$ and $w$.
 Therefore, in the minimization of ES from historical data, one needs to always make suitable integrability assumptions, or otherwise minimizing ES may be as problematic as the case of VaR.
 Infinite mean models are not of a purely academic nature in risk management; see for instance \cite{NEC2006} in the context of operational risk and \cite{W09} related to the economics of climate change.
 For recent academic discussions on various issues related to the desirability of VaR and ES in banking and insurance regulation, we refer to \cite{KP16}, \cite{FZ16}, \cite{ELW18}, \cite{AB18} and the references therein.

-Our framework can certainly be applied to other settings such as other risk measures (e.g., distortion risk measures) or expected utility/loss functions, and other settings of optimization problems. {However,} due to our main interest in the comparative properties of risk measures, we confine our {present} study to the most practical cases of VaR and ES, and several representative optimization problems.
-Certainly, there are many future directions to explore on robustness issues in optimization.